Francisca Valenzuela: 2009–2013: Buen Soldado

-2014: Tajo Abierto
+2014–2017: Tajo Abierto and Ruidosa Fest

 In May 2014, Valenzuela confirmed that her third studio album, Tajo Abierto, would be released in September 2014.
 The album's first official single, "Prenderemos fuego al cielo", was available for digital download on iTunes on July 15, 2014.
 Valenzuela wrote most of the album on the piano before learning how to use special computer software to create the final studio version.
-She began recording her third studio album began recording the album in November 2013 and completed production in May 2014.
+She began recording her third studio album in November 2013 and completed production in May 2014.
 The majority of the album was recorded in Los Angeles, California, with the exception of one song, "Cuequita del corazón", which Valenzuela recorded in Santiago, Chile at Estudios del Sur.
 Valenzuela worked on the album with four producers: Jesse Rogg, Vicente Sanfuentes (who co-produced her second album), Dave Sitek, and Áureo Baqueiro.
 Valenzuela wrote 25 songs for the album and chose 11 for the final track listing.

 In 2014, Valenzuela formed her own independent record label, Frantastic Records, with the help of her mother, her friend and future romantic partner, Chilean producer Vicente Sanfuentes, and a small team in Chile.
 Tajo Abierto was released worldwide on iTunes on September 9, 2014.
 To promote the album, she performed in Spain, Mexico, and Chile in September and November 2014.
 She returned to the US, where she debuted at Lollapalooza in Chicago on August 1, 2014.
 While in the US, she performed in Los Angeles and Oakland, California.
 "Armadura" was announced as the album's second single and was released for digital download on December 11, 2014.
 Tajo Abierto was named one of the best albums of 2014 by iTunes Chile.

 In 2014, Valenzuela traveled to the Brazilian cities of Manaus and Rio de Janeiro, as well as the Amazonian Jungle, to write and record a music video for the HBO Latin America tourism documentary, "Encuentros en Brasil".
 She wrote the song, "Reina tropical de Brasil" ("Tropical Queen of Brazil" in English).
 The documentary series aired in Latin America and the Caribbean in September 2014.
 An EP of songs from the documentary was later released on iTunes on July 14, 2014.

 In late December 2014, Valenzuela was selected along with 23 other well-known international artists to record the official theme song, "Live It", for at the 24th annual World Men's Handball Championship.
 A music video for the song was filmed and later premiered on YouTube on December 18, 2014.
 Valenzuela represents Chile.
 She and the other artists performed at the opening ceremony in Doha, Qatar on January 15, 2015.

+In 2016, Valenzuela announced the first edition of Ruidosa Fest in Santiago and Mexico City, the first Latin American festival to feature only women.